It's Pat: Accolades

-At the 1995 Stinkers Bad Movie Awards, the film was nominated for Worst Picture but lost to Showgirls.
+At the 1995 Stinkers Bad Movie Awards, the film was nominated for Worst Picture; the film lost to Showgirls.
 However, Julia Sweeney did win Worst Actress for this film.
 Later, the Stinkers released their user-constructed "100 Years, 100 Stinkers" list in which visitors determined the 100 worst movies of the 20th century.
 It's Pat ranked in the bottom 20 at #7.

 Soundtrack

 No soundtrack album was released.
 The songs from It's Pat are listed below as shown within the film's credits: